demisto/content-docs/README.md

 ![Content logo](demisto_content_logo.png)

 # Cortex XSOAR Content Developer Docs
-This repo holds Cortex XSOAR's Content Developer Docs.
-The Content Developer Docs provide information on how to develop Content for the Cortex XSOAR platform.
+This repo holds Cortex XSOAR Content Developer Docs.
+The Content Developer Docs provide information on how to develop and contribute content to the Cortex XSOAR platform.
 The actual content is hosted at the following repo: https://github.com/demisto/content.

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.